twinlogix/typetta/docs/index.md

 - An EntityManager, a contextual object where the developer can configure each data source and retrieve the reference of any DAO.

+- A completely auto-generated GraphQL Endpoint with advanced CRUD operations to access and modify data.

 ## Main Functionalities

 Below is a brief description of what makes Typetta awesome: